 Last Sunday morning when I woke up, I had a message from my sister telling me that Anne Rice had died.
-I loved not just her books, but her.
-We had just been talking about her a few weeks ago, as at the time I was listening to the audiobook version of one of my old favorites, The Witching Hour.
-She was the first writer I truly loved.
-I haven't kept up with her more recent books, but I first read Interview With the Vampire in the mid '80s when I was 18 and was immediately smitten with the dark, conflicted, fringe-dwelling characters and the gorgeous detailed scenes she painted in my mind.
-The rest of The Vampire Chronicles followed, then the Mayfair Witches; I devoured them all.
+There was a time I loved not just her books, but her.
+I haven’t kept up with her more recent books, but I first read Interview With the Vampire in the mid 1980s when I was a teenager and was immediately smitten with the dark, conflicted, fringe-dwelling characters and the gorgeous detailed scenes she painted in my mind.
+Before the film version, and long before that other vampire series, as a young girl her stories transported me through dark worlds and across time.
 Many years ago I actually emailed her, something of a fan letter I suppose, but also asking some personal questions about her life, and she sent me back the loveliest note.
 I was so surprised to get a response at all, but one came the very next day, and it was such an open, kind one at that.
 As her son said last Saturday, I hope she is now finding answers to some of her cosmic questions.

 Last weekend we drove up to Detroit to look for snow.
 There wasn’t a lot, but we found a good dusting starting just before Detroit Lake and then past the town and on toward Idanha.
 It’s still startling to drive through acres of burnt trees, or barren stretches where they have been logged off, but there will always be magic to be found along that blue-green ribbon of river we love so much.